Improve your early years practice

 Good leadership means that you notice these individual differences and put them to good use.
 Try giving more independent workers activities that require concentration and quiet focus from time to time.
 Then they can share their work with the team.
 Teamwork is about everyone bringing in what they are best at and developing that to the advantage of the group.

-Motivation is a key part of leadership in early years.
+Motivation is a key part of an effective leadership in early years.
 You want motivated staff working for you who can see a career in front of them that they can grow into over the years.

 This is also the best thing for your nursery long term, as having experienced practitioners who know your setting and children makes a real difference to the quality of care you can provide.